What is OASIS?

 - A grant of $450K from SCEIN

-With that being said, this is a huge multiyear project and will involve a lot to be reported on.
-It will also involve various stakeholders whom we will try to interview to bring more insights and clarity to you about this project.
+With that being said, this is a huge multiyear project and will involve much reporting.
+It will also involve various stakeholders we will try to interview to bring more insights and clarity about this project.

 Our goal at Startempire Wire is to act as a megaphone to connect the dots between the best startups, events, and people in the Inland Empire.
 Don’t forget to subscribe to our YouTube channel, and like/follow us on Facebook, Twitter, and Instagram.